rabbitControl/RCP/README.md

 A ParameterGroup is a Parameter without value/defaultValue and a fixed TypeDefintion (group).

 A ParameterGroup allows to structure your parameters and can be used to discover parameters on different levels.

+## Root Parameter Group

+This parameter group is a virtual Parameter-group which does always exist.
+It defines the highes level in the hirarchy tree.

+It always is identified by a 0-sized byte-array, the root-id.

+No other Parameter is allowed to have this id.

 ## Typedefinition: